 Carbohydrate glass is an ideal sacrificial material for extrusion 3D printing.
 The material is especially suited to constructing lab-on-a-chip devices or vascular networks within cell-laden hydrogels.

-Processed here into individual 1 mL cubes, this formulation is easily loaded into your extrusion system for consistent printing with minimal setup time.
+Processed here into individual 1 mL cubes or 3 mL cylinders, this formulation is easily loaded into your extrusion system for consistent printing with minimal setup time.

 Store carbohydrate glass in a cool and dry environment, under 50% relative humidity.
 Improper storage of the carbohydrate glass will make it difficult to handle or 3D print.

 - Cylinder dimensions: ≤10 mm in diameter, ~35 mm height (to fit into 10 mm diameter extruders), 3 mL in volume.

 - Cube dimensions: ≤10 mm on two sides, ~10 mm on third axis (to fit into 10 mm diameter extruders), 1 mL in volume.

 - 3D print at: 100-120 °C, 20-120 psi (pneumatic extrusion systems).

 - Miller et al. Rapid casting of patterned vascular networks for perfusable engineered three-dimensional tissues.
 Nature Materials.
 2012 Sep;11(9):768-74. doi: 10.1038/nmat3357.